ml-archive/blog/source/_posts/2018-11-23-ar-web-summit.md

 Ponomarev got the idea of the business after an accident he got into because he was distracted by the GPS navigator.
 This is a great example of how AR can be used for improving our daily lives, not just for entertainment purposes.
 He also has a very interesting point of view regarding self-driving cars, in a sense that AR can be a powerful tool to build the trust between passengers and car.
 By projecting what the car is seeing and thinking, the passenger can understand that the car makes the right decisions.
 The biggest challenge of WayRay now is to industrialise the technology.

-Their business plan to develop the hardware and software, together with a True AR SDK for 3rd party developers which brings endless possibilities.
-WayRay also had a [True AR Challenge hackathon](https://wayray.com/sdk/challenge) this year and it is interesting to look at the projects to get some inspiration and more understanding of this technology.
+Their business plan to develop the hardware and software, together with a [True AR SDK](https://wayray.com/sdk) for 3rd party developers which brings endless possibilities.
+WayRay also had a [True AR Challenge hackathon](https://wayray.com/sdk/challenge) this year and it's interesting to look at the projects to get some inspiration and more understanding of this technology.

 Christian Knörle compares that adopting AR in our daily lives would be similar to the experience of getting prescription glasses when you have vision problems.
 Looking forward to that!